 - We expect to fund several ARCs per year (at a range of 50-70K per ARC; level to be determined), with possible renewal following a yearly report/review, for up to 3 years.
 Your budget outline listed here is not binding.
 As the projects develop, ARC directors will determine the final distribution of budget based on research needs, in coordination with ARC members.

 - We recommend distribution of most of the funds (this does not have to be equal; as it will depend on the project) to cover costs of supplies and services for project development.
 ARC funds should not be used to cover salaries involving fringe benefits.
-We recommend no more than 15K per ARC-Project investigator.
 We encourage you to use a small portion of the budget for ARC meeting activities and local seminars.

-- Not all investigators listed in section A.1 above must be directly funded by an ARC and listed in the Budget Table below.
-They might be included as ARC members because of their contribution of a technology, general interest and expertise, etc. These investigators will still benefit from access to ARC organized meetings, seminars, data-bases, and % of indirect cost from grants they co-PI within an ARC.
+- Not all investigators listed in section A above must be directly funded by an ARC and listed in the Budget Table below.
+They might be included as ARC members because of their contribution of a technology, general interest and expertise, etc. These investigators will still benefit from access to ARC organized meetings, seminars, data-bases, co-PI grant applications and collaborations, etc.

 For Grant Renewal or Grant Reports: List the main categories on which the budget was spent in the past Year (category and portion, roughly)